 Ah, Yes!
 The old tithing trick.
-Figure out something that i want to do; convince them it’s from God; and then naturally, they are required to fund my endeavors.
+Figure out something that I want to do; convince them it’s from God; and then naturally, they are required to fund my endeavors.
 There’s nothing like providing God’s people without a choice.
 I mean who can actually prove that this building is what God wants?
-Would you withhold your tithe and risk getting cursed, and becoming destitute because you were not sure about tithing towards the new building?
+Would you withhold your tithe and risk getting cursed, and becoming destitute because you were not sure about tithing toward the new building?

-Get on the ball people, that’s why freewill, spirit-led giving should be responsible to fund supposed spirit led missions.
-This is so some nut case doesn’t come along and do something crazy call it spirit led, and then obligate scared tithers into paying for it.
+Get on the ball people, that’s why freewill, spirit-led giving should be responsible to fund supposed spirit-led missions.
+This is so some nut case doesn’t come along and do something crazy call it spirit-led, and then obligate scared tithers into paying for it.

 “The easiest thing for us to have done would have been for us to move out of downtown Panama City and purchase property and just start over,” Conner said.
 “But we stayed down here because we feel like we have a very vital ministry to the downtown area.”

-Hey knuckleheads, why not do the easy thing, and move out and still minister down town.
+Hey knuckleheads, why not do the easy thing, and move out and still minister downtown.
 No, you probably didn’t do that because it would be TOO HARD for you!

 For those who balk at the hefty price tag, Conner said the church is fulfilling its goal as creating a pulpit to spread the Christian word.